 The REQUEST and RING Relay contacts allow your Telephone Interface to operate a remote signaling device whenever a caller makes a request, or a phone line rings (respectively).
-Here's how to use these features.
+The RING contacts close in step with a ringing line.
+The REQUEST contacts click on and off (like a turn signal) for ten seconds when the TIF-401 gets a comment request.
+Here's how to wire these features.
 The REQUEST Relay terminals are shown connected below; you can wire the RING Relay terminals the same way.